kaiiiio/Knowledge-base/express-backend-knowledge-base/07_caching_layer/cache_invalidation_patterns.md

 - Tag-based: Related caches
 - Change streams: Automatic

+---

+## 🎯 Interview Questions: Cache Invalidation

+### Q1: Why is cache invalidation considered a hard problem?
+Explain the main strategies conceptually.

+**Answer:**

+Cache invalidation is hard because you must keep **fast but stale-prone** data (cache) in sync with the **source of truth** (DB) without over-complicating logic or hurting performance.

+**Key Strategies (Theory):**

+- **Time-based (TTL):**
+  - Set expiration time; cache auto-expires.
+  - Simple, good when data tolerance to staleness is high.
+  - Risk: Data may be stale between writes and TTL expiry.
+- **Event-based:**
+  - Invalidate when a **write** happens (create/update/delete).
+  - More accurate; requires hooks in write paths or change streams.
+  - Harder to implement across multiple services.
+- **Tag-based / Key grouping:**
+  - Group related keys under logical tags (e.g., `user:123:*`).
+  - Invalidate whole group when entity changes.
+  - Useful when one write affects many cached views (profile + dashboard + recommendations).

+### Q2: How do you reason about consistency levels with caching?

+**Answer:**

+Think in terms of **“how fresh does this data need to be?”** rather than always requiring perfect consistency:

+- **Strong consistency:**
+  - Users must never see stale data (e.g., balances, permissions).
+  - Use **write-through** or **immediate invalidation on write**.
+  - Might accept extra latency / complexity.
+- **Eventual consistency:**
+  - Temporary staleness acceptable (e.g., like counts, view counters).
+  - Use TTL + async invalidation; refresh lazily.
+  - Much simpler and faster, good for most read-heavy data.

+---

+## Summary

+These interview questions cover:
+- ✅ Why cache invalidation is hard
+- ✅ Conceptual strategies (TTL, event-based, tag-based)
+- ✅ Consistency vs freshness trade-offs

+Use them to discuss reasoning, not just code, in interviews.

 **Next Steps:**
 - Learn [Cache Strategies](cache_strategies.md) for caching patterns
 - Study [Redis Integration](redis_integration.md) for implementation